General Terms & Conditions (GTC)

 (4) In the event of a delay in payment, interest on arrears shall be deemed agreed at a rate of 9 % points above the respective base rate p.a.
 Further claims on our part remain unaffected.

-(5) If the Customer is in default of payment, MBO is entitled, notwithstanding the above Paragraph 4, at its own discretion to reduce the performance of the goods delivered by switching off the software or even to prevent the further use of the goods delivered or to withdraw from the contract if a reasonable period of grace for payment has been set beforehand without success.
+(5) If the Customer is in default of payment, MBO is entitled, notwithstanding the above Paragraph 4, at its own discretion to hold back further software updates or to reduce the performance of the goods delivered by switching off the software or even to prevent the further use of the goods delivered or to withdraw from the contract.
+Such actions presuppose reasonable period of grace for payment has been set beforehand without success.

 (6) If the Customer has been granted payment by instalments, MBO is entitled to make the entire remaining purchase price due for immediate payment if the Customer is in default with at least two successive payments.